mmugwin/relcon-home-display-pure-python/README.md

 sudo nano /etc/xdg/autostart/display.desktop
 ```

 Enter the following in the file and save.
-Note that the second argument may be replaced by the path to the ```home_disp_pygame.py``` if you did not save it on the Desktop.
+Note that the second argument may be replaced by the path to the ```home_disp_pygame.py``` file if you did not save it on the Desktop.

 ```
 [Desktop Entry]